 The air flow of the sampling pump used (onboard or external) shall be sufficient to provide isokinetic sampling while meeting the requirements of 6.4.1.
 It is important that the sampling air flow must be within the tolerances of the instrument specification (range) during aerosol measurement.

 6.5 Aerosol generation

-The SSA shall be generated using an aerosol generator built to the specifications specified in Appendix A "Mk.
-II Salt generator".
+The SSA shall be generated using an aerosol generator.
+An example of the technical specifications is included in Annex A.

 6.5.1 Salt generation